MoserMichael/my-notes/dev-gotchas.md

 ---

-I found some resources, to get some hint of what I am talking about: [awesome datascience](https://github.com/academic/awesome-datascience) [datascience for beginners](https://github.com/amrrs/For-Data-Science-Beginners), it seems that searching for 'awesome anything' on github will give you a great intro to any topic...
+I found some resources, to get some hint of what I am talking about: [awesome datascience](https://github.com/academic/awesome-datascience) and [datascience for beginners](https://github.com/amrrs/For-Data-Science-Beginners), it seems that searching for 'awesome anything' on github will give you a great intro to any topic...

 ---11/12/21 13:01:21----------------------